TCBL/tcbl-user-data-manager/README.md

 TCBL User Data Manager starts.
 This is intended as a one-time operation, so unless really necessary, leave this set to `false`!

+#### MailChimp

+The TCBL User Data Manager application can communicate if a user wants to be subscribed to the TCBL newsletter, or the other way around: if a user unsubscribes via MailChimp, these changes will propagate to the data manager application.

+The main configuration file defines the name of a properties file that contains the actual settings for MailChimp.

+That properties file **will be read every time** a request to the MailChimp API is made.
+This way you can re-configure the settings without having to restart the application.
+Use the file `tcbl-user-data-manager/src/main/resources/mailchimp.properties.dist` as a template and store it as `mailchimp.properties` in the working directory.
+The file is self-explanatory.

+To **disable** MailChimp communication, set the `mailchimp.filename` property to point to an non-existing file.

+#### Activity logging

+Application events can be sent to an activity logging **endpoint**.
+At time of writing this is 'http://api.behaviourkit.tocker.iminds.be/logs'.
+Will become https as soon as possible.

+Access to that endpoint requires a **JWT key**, defined per platform.
+At time of writing this key can be obtained at 'http://admin.behaviourkit.tocker.iminds.be/platforms'.
+Our platform is named 'USERMANAGER' (during testing: 'USERMANAGER_TEST').

+Activity logging is disabled if either of the above settings is not defined.

+To avoid unwanted application delay in case of a slow responding logging endpoint, a **timeout** can be set.

+All these parameters can be set in de main configuration file.

 #### A configuration snippet example, grouping all TCBL User Data Manager application specific settings

 ```yaml